calbertsen/tmb_dumpstack/README.md

 ## General usage

-To enable tracing of the computational graph compile a model using:
+To enable tracing of the operation stack compile a model using:

 ```r
 compile("model.cpp", tracesweep=TRUE)
 ```

-This will define set the preprocessor flage `CPPAD_FORWARD0SWEEP_TRACE`.
+This will set the preprocessor flag `CPPAD_FORWARD0SWEEP_TRACE`.

 To dump the stack use